flipacholas/Architecture-of-consoles/articles/_index.Rmd.md

 Basic knowledge of computing is preferable, however, I try really hard to adapt my content for wider audiences, so please don't be afraid to give it a try!
 But if that's not enough, you may want to look at the [supporting readings](readings).

 While I try to be as accurate as possible, if you find any mistakes please [give me a shout](https://github.com/flipacholas/Architecture-of-consoles).
-Finally, if you prefer reading using an eBook reader, check out the [eBook edition](ebook).
+Finally, if you prefer reading offline, check out the [multiple book editions](book).

 Without further ado, here they are!